 And then her boss knocked on the door.

 On arrival, Laurel learns her company has been conducting experiments in a remote village where residents are experiencing high rates of a rare cancer.
-A colleague, whose data could help determine the source of the cancer, disappears without a trace, taking the data with her.
-When Laurel becomes a suspect in her colleague’s disappearance, she faces a difficult choice: flee under a cloud of suspicion, risking her promotion, or stay in Java to search for the stolen data, risking her liberty?
+A colleague, whose research data could help determine the source of the cancer, disappears on the eve of a terror attack, taking the data with her.
+When Laurel becomes a suspect in her colleague’s disappearance, she faces a difficult choice: flee under a cloud of suspicion, risking her promotion, or stay in Java to search for the stolen data, risking her life?